deavetheferret/alvin-bar-2/README.md

 ## Introduction

-The ALVIN BAR project is a full ended fake project imagined and created only for a school exercice.
+The ALVIN BAR project is a fictional project imagined and created for a school exercice.

 ### Gallery

 <img src="src/img/mockup-site-tamer.png">

-## Technologies used or learned
+## Technologies used and learned

-### Little list of all the technology I learned or used to make this website.
+### Little list of all the technologies I learned and used to make this website.

 ```
 - Sketch : for the UI part
-- Visual studio code : for the frontend development part.
+- Visual studio code : for the frontend development part
 - HTML 5 : obviously
 - CSS 3 : obviously too
 - JavaScript : for interactions